Evolutionary psychology: Testability of hypotheses

-A frequent critique of the discipline is that the hypotheses of evolutionary psychology are frequently arbitrary and difficult or impossible to adequately test, thus questioning its status as an actual scientific discipline, for example because many current traits probably evolved to serve different functions than they do now.
-Thus because there are a potentially infinite number of alternative explanations for why a trait evolved, critics contend that it is impossible to determine the exact explanation.
-While evolutionary psychology hypotheses are difficult to test, evolutionary psychologists assert that it is not impossible.
+Evolutionary psychology's scientific credibility suffers from common criticisms that its hypotheses are untestable and arbitrary.
+For example, many current traits likely evolved for purposes other than their current ones.
+Therefore, since infinite explanations could exist for a trait's evolution, critics argue that pinpointing the precise reason is impossible.

+Although evolutionary psychology hypotheses are hard to verify, evolutionary psychologists maintain that verification is possible.

+Testing ideas about the evolutionary origins of psychological phenomena is indeed a challenging task, but not an impossible one.

 Part of the critique of the scientific base of evolutionary psychology includes a critique of the concept of the Environment of Evolutionary Adaptation (EEA).
-Some critics have argued that researchers know so little about the environment in which Homo sapiens evolved that explaining specific traits as an adaption to that environment becomes highly speculative.
-Evolutionary psychologists respond that they do know many things about this environment, including the facts that present day humans' ancestors were hunter-gatherers, that they generally lived in small tribes, etc. Edward Hagen argues that the human past environments were not radically different in the same sense as the Carboniferous or Jurassic periods and that the animal and plant taxa of the era were similar to those of the modern world, as was the geology and ecology.
-Hagen argues that few would deny that other organs evolved in the EEA (for example, lungs evolving in an oxygen rich atmosphere) yet critics question whether or not the brain's EEA is truly knowable, which he argues constitutes selective scepticism.
-Hagen also argues that most evolutionary psychology research is based on the fact that females can get pregnant and males cannot, which Hagen observes was also true in the EEA.
+Some critics have argued that researchers know so little about the environment in which Homo sapiens evolved that explaining specific traits as an adaptation to that environment becomes highly speculative.
+Evolutionary psychologists respond that they do know many things about this environment, including that present-day humans' ancestors were hunter-gatherers, and that they generally lived in small tribes.

+Edward Hagen argues that the human past environments were not radically different in the same sense as the Carboniferous or Jurassic periods and that the animal and plant taxa of the era were similar to those of the modern world, as was the geology and ecology.
+Hagen argues that few would deny that other organs evolved in the EEA (for example, lungs evolving in an oxygen-rich atmosphere), yet critics question whether the brain's EEA is truly knowable, which he argues constitutes selective scepticism.
+Hagen also argues that most evolutionary psychology research rests on the fact that females can get pregnant and males cannot, which Hagen observes was also true in the EEA.